-Accidents are common occurrences, and chances are you will be involved in a crash at some point in your life.
-Luckily, most accidents are minor and result in very little damage or mild injuries.
-Accidents happen quickly, and even the drivers involved may not know exactly how they occurred.
+Accidents are common occurrences, and chances are you will be involved in a crash at some point.
+Luckily, most accidents are minor, resulting in very little damage or mild injuries.
+Accidents happen quickly, and even the drivers may not know exactly how they occurred.

-It would be best if you found out what happened so the negligent party can be held responsible for paying the damages.
-Police crash investigators and insurance adjusters try to piece together what happened using the police report, witness and driver statements, analysis of the accident site, and evaluation of the vehicle damage.
+It would be best to find out what happened so the negligent party can be held responsible for paying the damages.
+Police crash investigators and insurance adjusters try to piece together what happened using police reports, witness and driver statements, accident site analysis, and vehicle damage evaluation.
 In some cases, video footage records the accident, making it easier to assess negligence.

 Types of Video Cameras Capturing Accidents

 It seems as though there are cameras almost everywhere we go these days.
 They are found in parking lots, at intersections, and on buildings.
 It is possible that a video camera captured part or all of your accident.
 Several types of video surveillance cameras include commercial, governmental, public, and personal.

 - Dash cams

 Your Houston auto accident attorney will determine whether video footage will be helpful in your case.
 If so, there may be ways to locate the information to show how the crash occurred.
 Video is compelling evidence, mainly if it shows the complete accident.
 The video also can combat a defense expert’s accident reconstruction.
 Other evidence, like EDR computer data, can also help your case.

 How to Obtain Video Recordings to Prove Negligence

 The first step is to find out whether it is possible that a video camera captured the entire incident.
 One way to do this is to return to the crash scene to investigate for cameras.
 You will need to know the exact date and time of the incident.